Bismah-Jadoon/Ethernet_Channel-L2-/README.md

 # Ethernet_Channel-L2-
-Here's an updated README file that includes details about the **logical link (EtherChannel)** and its benefits.

 ---
 # ** Network Configuration Details**

 This document provides a complete guide to the network configuration, including Spanning Tree Protocol (STP) setup, EtherChannel configuration, logical link concepts, and testing procedures.